- Director's Welcome

-Welcome to the MU Med-Peds Website.
-Our residents are proud of the robust, resident-driven training program, we have developed at the University of Missouri.
-We are fortunate to have excellent support from our Medicine and Child Health departments, and enjoy the benefits of a stand-alone Med-Peds department with its own Med-Peds faculty, program director, chief resident, and support staff.
+Our faculty and residents are proud of the robust, resident-driven training program we have developed here at Mizzou.
+We are fortunate to have excellent support from our Medicine and Child Health departments and enjoy the benefits of a stand-alone Med-Peds program with its own Med-Peds faculty, program director, associate program director, chief resident and support staff.

-In addition to the practice of patient care, our residents are highly involved in education, leadership, and research.
-We are actively involved in the on-site medical school.
+In addition to the practice of patient care, our residents are highly engaged in education, leadership, and research.

-The supportive learning environment fostered by our residents has created a fantastic training program.
-I am proud to work with one of the best group of residents at MU.
-I hope you will take a closer look at our program.
-I bet you will like what you find.
+The supportive learning environment fostered by our residents and faculty has created a fantastic training program.
+We are very proud of our program and invite you to take a closer look; we bet you will like what you find!

 Our mission is to train outstanding Med-Peds physicians with an educational emphasis based on four principles: excellence in patient care, enthusiasm for leadership and advocacy, commitment to scholarly endeavor, and passion for service on behalf of our fellow citizens.